Cxpher/Era/admin_oracle/admin_oracle.rst

 .. _admin_oracle:

 --------------------------
-Database Administration with Era
+DB administration with Era
 --------------------------

 **In this lab you will perform some administrative tasks on your deployed Oracle Database Server**

-Explore Your database
+Explore your database
 ++++++++++++++++++++++

 #.
 In **Era**, select **Databases** from the dropdown menu and **Sources** from the lefthand menu.